 Anubias can absorb nutrients from the substrate, but since you attach them with driftwood, the only food source is aquarium water.
 Supplementation with liquid fertilizers will promote their growth.

 Some aquarists use CO2 injection for Anubias, which will be nice for them but not really mandatory.

 Java Ferns are also a popular aquarium plant that can perfectly go with driftwood.
 Java Ferns are hardy, available, and cheap, thus an excellent choice for beginners.

 Java Fern has unique and attractive-looking green leaves with wrinkled textures.
 It can form various shapes from bushy to barbed.
 The coloration varies from bright to dark green.
 Light influences the color, and the more you increase the light intensity, their leaves become deeper green.

 How to attach Java Fern to driftwood

-Use fish lines, cotton strings, glue to tie the rhizomes at the starting.
+Use fish lines, cotton strings, or glue to tie the rhizomes at the start.
 After a few weeks, they will secure themselves with rhizomes.
-Once they are attached to driftwood, you can remove ties.
+Once they are attached to driftwood, you can remove the ties.
 But I prefer keeping them tied with fish lines.

 The light requirement for Java Fern